SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

-# Graphical editor - Content Manager / Tabs
+# Graphical Editor - Content Manager / Tabs

 The content manager is a collection of tabs located on the right size of the graphical editor.